JetBrains/intellij-sdk-docs/tutorials/build_system/gradle_guide.md

 * bullet list
 {:toc}

-## Overview of the IntelliJ IDEA Gradle Plugin
+## Overview of the Gradle Plugin
-The IntelliJ IDEA Gradle plugin is built from the open-source project `gradle-intellij-plugin`.
+The Gradle plugin is built from the open-source project [gradle-intellij-plugin](https://github.com/JetBrains/gradle-intellij-plugin).
-The plugin adds Gradle tasks for the `build.gradle` file that enable developing IntelliJ Platform plugins.
+This plugin adds Gradle tasks that enable developing IntelliJ Platform plugins.
-The [README](https://github.com/JetBrains/gradle-intellij-plugin/blob/master/README.md) file for the `gradle-intellij-plugin` project is the reference for configuring these tasks.
+The [README](https://github.com/JetBrains/gradle-intellij-plugin/blob/master/README.md) file has a reference for configuring these tasks.

 When getting started, there are several items to note on the README page:
-* At the top of the page, the [latest production version](https://github.com/JetBrains/gradle-intellij-plugin#the-latest-version) of the IntelliJ IDEA Gradle plugin is listed.
+* At the top of the page, the [latest production version](https://github.com/JetBrains/gradle-intellij-plugin#the-latest-version) of the plugin is listed.
+It is advised to upgrade to the latest available version regularly.
-* Also at the top is the minimum version of Gradle required to support the IntelliJ IDEA Gradle plugin.
+* Also, at the top is the minimum required version of Gradle.
 * The table of extended Gradle [Tasks](https://github.com/JetBrains/gradle-intellij-plugin#tasks) has a succinct description for each task added by the plugin.
   This documentation will focus on the configuration and use four of those tasks:
   * [Setup DSL](https://github.com/JetBrains/gradle-intellij-plugin#setup-dsl) - `intellij { ... }`.